rl1987/trunnel/doc/trunnel.md

 field; trunnel will fill it in for you in the output automatically based on the actual length.

-(*In a future version of Trunnel, length constraints might be supported independently of unions; the code is orthogonal internally.)
+(*In a future version of Trunnel*, length constraints might be supported independently of unions; the code is orthogonal internally.)

 ### Structure variants: end-of-string constraints